Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 2.13 We will provide you with statements of your accounts with us at least every six (6) months, unless you request that we provide you with more frequent statements.

-If you want more frequent statements, you need to telephone us on 131 728 and speak to one of our Assistance Centre Operators.
+If you want more frequent statements, you need to telephone us on 131 728 and speak to one of our Contact Centre Operators.

 2.14 We and you agree that any information we are required to give you under the ePayments Code, may be provided to you by: